« BackEmoji as a Favicon Using SVG (2022)css-tricks.comSubmitted by andrei-akopian a year ago

-• wonger_ 9 months ago
+• wonger_ a year ago

 Note that Safari still does not support SVG favicons.